botlabs-gg/docs-piggy/docs/FAQ/level.md

 ### Why isn't the leaderboard showing my latest level or rank ?
 Leaderboard refreshes once every 30 minutes for the server, check it again after sometime.

-### How do I get XP in a server?
+### How do I get User XP in a server?
-You can battle, you can play trivia, and you can contribute to the server by talking to other people as per the rules set by the mods and admins of a server.
+You can play trivia and you can contribute to the server by talking to other people as per the rules set by the mods and admins of a server.

 ### How do I customise the rank card?
 For your personal rank-card, go the [Customization](https://piggy.gg/my-piggy/customization) section.